Artiikk/React-Zustand-Boilerplate/README.md

 - Zustand: This library provides a simple, yet powerful, way to manage state in your React application.
 It allows you to create stores with minimal boilerplate and provides a way to subscribe to changes in the state.
 - React-Query: This library provides a way to fetch and cache data in your React application.

-To use this boilerplate, jsut clone the repository and run the following commands:
+To use this boilerplate, just clone the repository and run the following commands:

 ```
 yarn